YOLO based Ocean Eddy Localization with AWS SageMaker: Abstract

 \section{Abstract}

-Ocean eddies play a significant role both on the sea surface and beneath it, contributing to the sustainability of marine life dependent on oceanic behaviors.
-Therefore, it is crucial to investigate ocean eddies to monitor changes in the Earth, particularly in the oceans, and their impact on climate.
-This study aims to pinpoint ocean eddies using AWS cloud services, specifically SageMaker.
-The primary objective is to detect small-scale (\textless 20km) ocean eddies from satellite remote images and assess the feasibility of utilizing SageMaker, which offers tools for deploying AI applications.
-Moreover, this research not only explores the deployment of cloud-based services for remote sensing of Earth data but also evaluates several YOLO (You Only Look Once) models using single and multi-GPU-based services in the cloud.
-Furthermore, this study underscores the potential of these services, their limitations, challenges related to deployment and resource management, and their user-friendliness for Earth science projects.
+Ocean eddies play a significant role both at the sea surface and beneath it, contributing to the sustainability of marine ecosystems and influencing broader oceanic and climatic behaviors.
+Investigating ocean eddies is essential for monitoring changes in the Earth's oceans and their impact on climate.
+This study focuses on benchmarking the performance of state-of-the-art YOLO (You Only Look Once) models for locating small-scale (\textless 20km) ocean eddies using satellite remote sensing images.
+We leverage AWS SageMaker for this evaluation, utilizing both single and multi-GPU configurations to explore the feasibility and efficiency of deploying AI applications in cloud-based environments.
+This research not only assesses the effectiveness of SageMaker in handling complex Earth science data but also provides insights into deployment challenges, resource management for large-scale data, and the overall user experience.
+The findings highlight the strengths and limitations of using SageMaker for remote sensing applications and suggest potential future research directions.
+Our code is open-sourced at \url{https://shorturl.at/hcjmq}.